-- Members may use a PowerPoint, Prezi, or other digital presentation, signs, and other props that will enhance their presentation when giving their how-to demonstration to the audience from a stage or stage-like setting. - If digital media will be used to enhance the presentation, contestants are encouraged to provide their own laptop computer.
+- Members may use a PowerPoint, Prezi, or other digital presentation, signs, and other props that will enhance their presentation when giving their how-to demonstration to the audience from a stage or stage-like setting.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - If digital media will be used to enhance the presentation, contestants are encouraged to provide their own laptop computer.
 If the laptop is not equipped with a standard HDMI external video connection, the contestant will need to supply an appropriate adapter.
 While a standard PC laptop will be available, the quality and compatibility of the digital media cannot be guaranteed as PowerPoint will be the only digital media available at state fair. - Live animals are not permitted at state fair. - There is no interaction with the audience. - Questions may be asked of the contestants by the judges following the presentation. - Events that have a team category, it is for two (2) people and will be determined by the highest grade level of any member of that team.
 (Removed sentence about trip.)